yehia67/documentation/iota-go/0.1/how-to-guides/create-account.md

     :::info:
     You can use the same storage object for multiple accounts at the same time.

-    In storage, each account has a unique ID, which is created from a hash of an address with index 0 and security level 2.
+    In storage, each account has a unique ID, which is a hash of an address with index 0 and security level 2.
     :::

 4. Use the `timesrc` package to create a `timesource` object that will calculate CDA timeouts and timeouts during API requests to the node.
 In this example, the time source is a Google NTP (network time protocol) server.
 For better performance, we recommend setting up your own NTP server.